 How to get started: Once you're skilled up, just create your own whop advertising your web design services

-22. Selling AI prompts
+20. Selling AI prompts

 There are quite a few ways to make money with AI, but the best place to start is with prompt engineering.
-Many AI services allow you a number of free uses per day so you can start from scratch with a little trial and error, then read up on what sort of techniques people are using to make AI dance.

-Once you develop a solid understanding of how to make different AIs give you the results your want, it's all about finding untapped niches or areas where AI might be able to help people out.
+Once you develop a solid understanding of how to make different AIs give you the results you want, it's all about finding untapped niches or areas where AI might be able to help people out.

-Rather than basic image generation or trying to rip off creative work, consider the problems people are having with traditional businesses.
 How about an AI to help accountants automate their monthly reports, or for overworked corporate underlings to generate presentations in moments rather than hours?

-A little bit of outside the box thinking (which AI can't do) and you might be onto a winner - and all you then need to do is sell your AI prompt via a prompt marketplace, your own whop or even directly on your social media.
+All you then need to do is sell your AI prompt via a prompt marketplace, your own whop or even directly on your social media.

 Best for: Anyone willing to put a little time and effort into learning how AI prompts work